 A Solution Circle is a quick way of solving a problem by making the best use of everyone's time and abilities.
-It usually takes less than an hour and so is perfect for busy people!
-It encourages a group of people to:
+It usually takes less than an hour, It encourages a group of people to:

 - work together to find the answer to a shared problem - find ways of overcoming obstacles or barriers to achieving a shared goal - concentrate on solutions.